Argumentative Characterizations of (Extended) Disjunctive Logic Programs

 The last definition gives rise to the following adaptation to ABFs of the usual semantics for abstract argumentation frameworks~\cite{Dung1995}.

 \begin{definition} {\rm (\cite{Bondarenko1997}) Let $\ABF=\tup{\mathfrak{L}, \Gamma, \Lambda,-}$ be an assumption-based framework, and let $\Delta \subseteq \Lambda$.
 Then $\Delta$ is \emph{conflict-free\/} iff there is no $\Delta'\subseteq\Delta$ that attacks some $\psi \in \Delta$.
-We say that $\Delta$ is \emph{stable\/} in $\ABF$ iff it is conflict-free, and attacks every $\psi \in \Lambda\setminus \Delta$.
-The set of stable sets of $\ABF$ is denoted by ${\sf Stb}(\ABF)$.\footnote{In many presentations of assumption-based argumentation, extensions are required to be {\em closed\/}, i.e., they should contain any assumption they imply.
+We say that $\Delta$ is a \emph{stable extension\/} of $\ABF$ iff it is conflict-free, and attacks every $\psi \in \Lambda\setminus \Delta$.
+The set of stable extensions of $\ABF$ is denoted by ${\sf Stb}(\ABF)$.\footnote{In many presentations of assumption-based argumentation, stable extensions are required to be {\em closed\/}, i.e., they should contain any assumption they imply.
 Since the translation below will always give rise to the so-called \emph{flat} ABFs (that is, ABFs for which a set of assumptions can never imply assumptions outside the set; See Note~\ref{note:flat-translation} below), closure of extensions is trivially satisfied in our case.} } \end{definition}